DhruvPansuriya/PitchNova/client/README.md

 python app.py
 ```

 The front-end will typically run on port 3000, the back-end on port 8000, and the Python model on port 5000, unless configured otherwise.
+(You can change this in src files.)